Speed cell: Background

-With the discovery of grid cells in 2005 by Edvard Moser and May Britt Moser, realized that the grid cells were not alone in deducing the spatial location of the animal.
-The grid cells used information about direction and speed in order to find the location.
+With the discovery of grid cells in 2005 by Edvard Moser and May Britt Moser, it was realized that the grid cells were not alone in deducing the spatial location of the animal.
+The grid cells used information about direction and the speed in order to find the location.
 The discovery of head direction by James B. Ranck, Jr. located the cells responsible for information on direction of head or heading of animal.
-The Mosers kept searching for the assumed speed cells and in 2015, were able to prove the presence of such cells in the medial entorhinal cortex.
+The Mosers continued searching for the assumed speed cells and in 2015, were able to prove the presence of such cells in the medial entorhinal cortex.

 The speed cells fire in response to variations in speed of the animal.
-It was also found that unlike place cells, the speed cells are independent of visual cues.
+It was also found that, unlike place cells, the speed cells are independent of visual cues.
 Darkness did not influence the firing rate of the animal.
 Another interesting feature of the cells is that the firing of the cells is better correlated with the future speed of the animal suggesting that the speed of the animal is known in advance by the speed cells.

 Experiment

 In the experiment conducted by the Mosers', rats were made to run a constricted 4 meter long track.
 The module resembled a car from The Flintstones cartoon with no bottom.
 The rats were guided by this car to run at speed of 7, 14, 21 and 28 cm/s.
 The firing of the cells was recorded.
 The rat was awarded with chocolate at the end of the track.
-In order to eliminate the response of nearby entorhinal cells on the readings, a second experiment was conducted.
+In order to eliminate the response of nearby entorhinal cells to the readings, a second experiment was conducted.
 In this the rats were allowed to forage freely with speed varying from 0 to 50 cm/s.